arikat/alphaFilter/README.md

 ###### written by Aarya Venkat

 alphaFilter is a Python script that processes a directory of AlphaFold2 models and outputs a list of models based on a mean confidence threshold.
-This is especially useful for filtering out AlphaFold2 models below a certain confidence level, and ensuring that the models considered have a minimum number of residues.
+This is especially useful for filtering out AlphaFold2 models below a certain confidence level and ensuring that the models have a minimum number of desired residues.
+The goal of the script is for the user to quickly find high-confidence alphafold models without pulling models created from fragmentary sequences.

 ## Features